 In early 2022, the Corporation submitted an application to convert a part of the Neita Concession to a Mineral Exploitation (Mining) permit.
-The Corporation's long-term objective is to establish sustainable operations within the Neita Concession for the benefit of all stakeholders.
-The application passed a review and the Corporation moved to the next phase of the application process with the publication of the application details in the national press with a request for public comment.
-The comment period for the second and final publication of the application details closed on June 5, 2022, with no material comments being received from the public.
-The technical review by the General Directorate of Mining ("DGM") has been completed and all questions addressed by us or our consultants.
-The application has been forwarded for Ministerial approval, and/or subsequent Presidential approval.
-The Corporation is hopeful that this Exploitation Concession Licence will be granted no later than Q2 of 2023, but the process remains constrained by the DR government schedules.
+The Corporation's long-term objective is to establish sustainable operations within the Neita Sur Concession for the benefit of all stakeholders.
+The application has passed exhaustive governmental reviews including two periods for public comments, the second and final of which closed on June 5, 2022.
+No material comments were received from the public.
+The technical review by the General Directorate of Mining ("DGM") has been completed and all questions were addressed by Unigold or its consultants.
+The application was forwarded to the Ministry of Energy and Mines ("MEM") for review and subsequent Ministerial approval.
+In Q4 2023, the application was forwarded to the President's office with a recommendation for approval.
+The Corporation is hopeful that this Exploitation Concession Licence will be granted in 2024, but the process remains constrained by the DR government schedules and there can be no surety that the concession will be granted in a timely manner.

-The Corporation's long-term objective is to establish sustainable operations within the Neita Concession for the benefit of all stakeholders.
+The Corporation's long-term objective is to establish sustainable operations within the Neita Sur Concession for the benefit of all stakeholders.